 - It can give you time to fix deal breakers.
-Granted, a pre-inspection costs money — a basic inspection is about $315, with condos and homes under 1,000 sq ft. costing as little as $200 and homes over 2,000 sq ft. running $400 or more, according to HomeAdvisor.com.
+Granted, a pre-inspection costs money — typically ranging from $260 to $400, and varying according to your location and the size of your house.
 That said, it can enable you to address major issues that could cause a buyer to pull out of their offer.
 Big problems may include mold, water damage, or foundation cracks.

 - It can mean fewer surprises — and help you market your home.
 Knowing what needs to be fixed in your home in advance will enable you to be upfront with buyers about any big pre-existing issues, which can give buyers peace of mind.
 You can also make it known to prospective buyers that consideration for those items has already been factored into the sales price.

 - It can speed up the negotiation process.
-Having a pre-listing inspection can help reduce, or even eliminate the time-consuming process of having back-and-forth negotiations.
+Having a pre-listing inspection can help reduce, or even eliminate, the time-consuming process of back-and-forth negotiations.

-If you discover any material defects to the property in a pre-listing inspection, you are legally required to disclose them to buyers — even if you fix them.
-Also there’s no guarantee that the buyer’s own inspection won’t reveal things yours didn’t find.
+If you discover any material defects in the property during a pre-listing inspection, you're legally required to disclose them to buyers — even if you fix them.
+Also the buyer’s own inspection may reveal things yours didn’t find.
 The choice to do a pre-listing inspection is yours, but it never hurts to get a head start on repairs.

 Be Aware of These Tried-and-True Tactics for Negotiating Repairs

-When it comes to repairs, your agent will haggle with the buyer’s agent for you — though it’s ultimately your decision as to how you want to respond to the buyer’s home repair requests.
+When it comes to repairs, your agent will haggle with the buyer’s agent for you — though ultimately you will decide how you want to respond to the buyer’s home repair requests.